 Day 2: Cooking Class 1 and Brunello di Montalcino Wine Tasting at Property

-• Start the morning with your first hands-on cooking class.
-Learn to prepare traditional recipes with Chef Massimo using farm-to-table ingredients.
-Following the cooking class, everyone enjoys lunch with the food made in the class with a toast of wine included.
+Following, tie on your aprons for your first cooking class.
+Learn to prepare a full course menu with Chef Massimo using farm-to-table ingredients preparing an antipasto, fresh pasta and sauce, main course with dessert.
+Following the cooking class, everyone enjoys lunch with the food made in the class with wine from the property.

 • In the evening, enjoy dinner on your own with suggestions provided.

-Day 3: Visit Montalcino and Brunello di Montalcino Wine Tour with Tasting
+Day 3: Visit to Montalcino and Wine Tour with Tasting at a Brunello Vineyard and Cantina

 • After the winery, continue to Montalcino village.
 Walk along cobblestone pathways that line this quaint town steeped in history.
 Stroll the medieval town and discover its enotecas, artisan leather shops, Italian linen makers and gelaterias.
 Take time for lunch on our own with suggestions provided.